“What are you doing?” she says.

 “How else will I be able to chronicle your heroics?”
 I say.

 “In all my days I’ve never seen swordplay as yours!
-Your skill with the blade compared to the skill of others is as the sun to mere candles!”
+It is as incomparable as the light of the sun to the light of mere candles!”
 I say quite poetically.

 “Then we agree I have some talent,” she says.
 The tip of her sword is at my neck and I have no idea how it got there.
 “And we agree I could kill you now with the smallest flick of my wrist.
 Are you more trouble than the smallest flick of my wrist?”